 SCOTA Annual Conference • Columbia Metropolitan Convention Center

 Columbia • February 28 – 29, 2020

-Two-Day Program Eligible for Continuing Education Units
+Two-Day Program with up to 16 Continuing Education Units Available

 SCOTA board members have been busy creating opportunities for members to network, socialize, and earn CEUs.

 The Annual Conference held February 28-29, 2020 in Columbia, South Carolina, offers attendees the opportunity to earn up 16 CEUs.

 Be sure to watch our Events page for details and registration information!

 We want to celebrate the accomplishments of our fellow occupational therapy practitioners!
 Send your good news to us at firstname.lastname@example.org

 Be sure to check for new listings on the Continuing Education page of our website.